preetsanjam/Web_Development/JavaScript/notes.md

     - '==' operator compares the equality of two operands without taking the data type into account.
 It compares values after **type coercion**.
     - '===' operator compares the equality of two operands with its data type.
 It compares both **value** and **type**.
 - **Logical operators** are used to determine the logic between two values or variables.
 It returns boolean values and checks whether multiple conditions are true or false.
+- Operator precedence tells us which operation is performed first in an expression which has more than one operator with different precedence.
+The logical AND operator (&&) has higher precedence than the logical OR operator (||).